mikeabreu/lib/README.md

 ## How to Use this Repo

-In order to organize the repo I have divided the different programming languages to their respective branch.
+In order to organize the repo I have divided the different programming languages to their respective branch

 `git clone https://github.com/mikeabreu/lib /opt/`